tarwn/lessthandot-hugo/blogs/content/posts/2010-07-09-final-vote-for-the-msdn-giveaway.md

 **Meile Zetstra**

-1) I&#8217;m currently running VS2010 Premium, but it just lacks the of all the architectural stuff that&#8217;s in the Ultimate version.
-I&#8217;d use that to build some tooling or VS extension that revolves arround code inspection, code reflection and generations of diagrams from existing assemblies.
+1) I'm currently running VS2010 Premium, but it just lacks the of all the architectural stuff that's in the Ultimate version.
+I'd use that to build some tooling or VS extension that revolves arround code inspection, code reflection and generations of diagrams from existing assemblies.

 2) The architecture and modeling stuff.
 Also the use of the just released Visualization and Modeling Feature Pack is on my wish-to-use list.